yiisoft/yii2/docs/guide/bootstrap-widgets.md

 The core of Bootstrap is represented by two parts:

 - CSS basics, such as a grid layout system, typography, helper classes, and responsive utilities.
-- Ready to use components, such as menus, pagination, modal boxes, tabs etc.
+- Ready to use components, such as forms, menus, pagination, modal boxes, tabs etc.

 Basics
 ------